 Don’t just stick to what you know.
 Chances are you will be tasting a wide variety of wines, both familiar and unfamiliar.
-If it’s a walk-around tasting with wines from different regions, check out your favourite wine but from a different country.
+If it’s a walk-around tasting with wines from different regions, check out your favourite grape but from a different country.
 Leave your misconceptions at the door and try a wine you think you’ll hate.
 Worst case scenario, you end up spitting, but, you never know, you could discover your new favourite wine!

 DO ask questions

 If you’re not sure about a wine or want to know the background, don’t be afraid to ask the host or the person pouring.
 A good wine tasting host will be approachable and informative and giving a wine some context can help you to appreciate it more.
 The host is there to help you and guide you through your tasting.
 It’s their job to know everything about the wines they’re serving, so make the most of their presence.
 There arevno stupid questions.
 Just because a lot of us have been drinking wine for years, it doeasn't mean we suddenly know everything about it!